Introducing Norms: your team's best practices, automatically shared across every repo.

 How do I keep code review spend predictable?

 • Switch to a flat-rate reviewer.
-Optibot's $29/user/month plan removes per-PR metering — your bill stays the same in a quiet week or a release sprint.
+Optibot's $29/user/month (billed annually) removes per-PR metering, so your bill stays the same in a quiet week or a release sprint.

 • Avoid stacked metered tools.
-Pairing Bugbot's usage-based bill with separately metered Claude or OpenAI review calls compounds the variance you can't forecast.
+Pairing Bugbot's usage-based bill with separately metered Claude or OpenAI review calls compounds the variance you cannot forecast.

 • Match review depth to PR risk.
 Optibot lets you configure which paths trigger a full multi-pass review vs. a lightweight pass, so you get deep coverage where it matters without overspending on trivial PRs.